dabeani/olsrd-status-plugin/README.md

 * `enableipv6` – (placeholder) toggle IPv6 support future use.
 * `assetroot` – directory containing `www/` assets (index.html, CSS, JS).

+## Environment overrides
+The plugin also accepts a small set of environment variables which, if set before the plugin is started, will override the equivalent `PlParam` values.
+These are useful for quick testing or when deploying the plugin from container images or scripts.

+Supported variables:

+* `OLSRD_STATUS_PLUGIN_PORT` – numeric TCP port (1-65535).
+If set and valid it replaces the `port` parameter.
+* `OLSRD_STATUS_PLUGIN_NET` – allow-list entries for HTTP access control; this may contain multiple entries separated by commas, semicolons or whitespace.
+Each token must be a CIDR (e.g. `192.168.0.0/24`) or an address/mask pair.
+Valid entries are registered using the plugin's allow-list logic; invalid tokens are ignored and logged.
+* `OLSRD_STATUS_PLUGIN_NODEDB_URL` – URL string for the remote node DB used to populate `nodedb.json` (overrides `nodedb_url`).
+* `OLSRD_STATUS_PLUGIN_NODEDB_TTL` – integer seconds TTL for the cached node DB (overrides `nodedb_ttl`).
+* `OLSRD_STATUS_PLUGIN_NODEDB_WRITE_DISK` – integer (0 or 1) controlling whether the node DB is written to disk (overrides `nodedb_write_disk`).

+Notes:

+* Environment values are applied at plugin initialization and take precedence over `PlParam` values (i.e. env overrides config).
+If you prefer configuration file values to take precedence, tell me and I can flip the order.
+* `OLSRD_STATUS_PLUGIN_NET` supports multiple entries in one variable (for example: `192.168.1.0/24,10.0.0.0/8`).
+Each valid entry is added to the HTTP allow-list.
+Invalid entries are ignored but logged to stderr.
+* The plugin logs overrides and invalid environment values to stderr so they are discoverable during startup.

 ## Security Notes
 * Endpoint intentionally unauthenticated for embedded deployment simplicity; place behind firewall or restrict `bind` to management network if needed.
 * All parsing is defensive with bounds checks; malformed upstream JSON will degrade gracefully (empty arrays / zero counts) rather than crash.